Overview of Employment and Anti-Discrimination Laws

 Employee Retirement Income Security Act (ERISA)

 ERISA is a federal law that contains detailed requirements for certain employers who offer their employees a welfare benefit plan or retirement plan.
 An example of a welfare benefit plan is one providing health insurance to employees.
+ERISA contains numerous amendments, like the Health Insurance Probability, Accountability Act, and the Newborns' and Mothers' Health Protection Act.

 Note: For liability purposes, employers may have a rather inactive involvement in ERISA compliance; particularly where a "plan administrator" is utilized to ensure that reporting, disclosure, and payment obligations are complied with.